• Tue. Jul 14th, 2026

 A GREAT HOBBY SPORT

 Open to beginners and experienced fishing enthusiasts across the island, this popular hobby-sport is a popular pastime that offers a fun and rewarding experience.
-With this in mind, fishing enthusiasts often enjoy diverse saltwater and freshwater fishing all year round.
-A diverse range of marine livestock is available for saltwater across the island’s long, uninterrupted rural coastline, and several dams and reservoirs offer a whole range of freshwater options.
+With this in mind, fishing enthusiasts often enjoy both saltwater and freshwater fishing all year round.
+A diverse range of marine livestock is available for saltwater across the island’s long, uninterrupted rural coastline, and several dams and reservoirs offer a whole range of freshwater fishing options.

 GENERAL FISHING ADVICE

 While the Mediterranean isn’t strongly tidal, seas are generally calmer in the mornings.
 With this in mind, dawn and dusk are generally the more productive times for fishing.
-Pelagic species such as tuna and bonita are more common in late spring to early autumn, but bottom-dwelling fish, such as grouper and dentex, can be caught year-round in rocky areas.
-A light to medium rod, approximately 2 to 4 metres, with a range of 15 to 40 grams in weight, and a small spinning reel works for smaller shore species.
+Pelagic species such as tuna and bonita are more common in late spring to early autumn, but bottom-dwelling fish, such as grouper and dentex, can be caught year-round in rocky areas. light to medium rod, approximately 2 to 4 metres, with a range of 15 to 40 grams in weight, and a small spinning reel works for smaller shore species.
 Booking a local guide or charter operator can greatly improve success and safety.
 Boat trip charters often provide necessary fishing gear.
 Tackle shops, fisheries offices, and fishing clubs all offer spot-specific tips, rentals, and advice on local fishing rules.

 Practical steps to get started